-One of our world’s greatest shared responsibilities is the stewardship of our planet and natural resources.
-The air, water, and land that sustain our existence must be cared for as climate change continues to threaten our environment and our way of life.
-According to the NOAA National Centers for Environmental Information, precipitation in Maryland is projected to increase especially in the winter, which could increase the risk of flooding.
+One of the world’s greatest shared responsibilities is the stewardship of our planet and natural resources.
+The air, water, and land that sustain us must be cared for as climate change continues to threaten our environment and way of life.
+According to the NOAA National Centers for Environmental Information, precipitation in Maryland is projected to increase, especially in the winter, which could increase the risk of flooding.
 We must all do our part to ensure these resources are available for future generations.

-- Updating the county’s Forest Conservation Act for the first time since the 1990s, creating the strongest forest conservation laws in Maryland.
-The updated act ensures full compliance with state law, increased replanting obligations to ensure developers contribute to reforestation efforts, strengthened fee-in-lieu regulation, and added new requirements to ensure more forest conservation obligations are met on-site.
+- Updating Howard County’s Forest Conservation Act.
+This amendment would ensure full compliance with state law, increase replanting obligations for developers to contribute to reforestation efforts, strengthen fee-in-lieu regulation, and add new requirements to confirm more forest conservation efforts are met on-site.

-- Planting more than 51,000 trees, including giving away more than 4,000 trees for residents to plant on their property.
+- Planting more than 65,000 trees, the highest total planted over a four-year administration period in decades.
+This environmental undertaking included giving away more than 4,000 trees for residents to plant on their property.

-- As part of the “We Are Still In” declaration signed by Calvin Ball, the county is aiming Howard to reduce greenhouse gas emissions of County government operations 45 percent below 2010 levels by the year 2030 and reach zero emissions by 2050.
+- Leading on climate protection.
+As part of the “We Are Still In” declaration signed by County Executive Ball, which commits Howard County to the parameters of the Paris Climate Accord, the County is aiming to reduce greenhouse gas emissions of County government operations by 45 percent below 2010 levels by the year 2030 and reach zero emissions by 2050.